Naoghuman/Incubator/Lib-Tile/README.md

 tileset `Transparent Textures` and the loader `TransparentTexturesTileLoader` which allowed the developer to load a single [Tile] image.

-In the examples from this library is also an example how to load only `xy` tile images, so that's not necessary to include the hole library (which size is momentary 13MB) in an application.
+In the examples from this library is also an example how to load only `xy` [Tile] images, so that's not necessary to include the hole library (which size is momentary 13MB) in an application.